zeitlinger/keyboard/README.md

 - 💎 = combo key (e.g. middle and index finger in top row pressed together produce "b")
 - ❌ = key can't be used because the layer was activated with that key
 - empty = use key from base layer
-- FnBra = capitalized words are layer names - if they are a key, the layer is activated while the key is held
+- FnBra = capitalized words are layer names - if they are a key, the layer is activated as one shot layer
 - /+Ctrl = tab-mod - / on tab and CTRL on hold
 - =Mouse = set mouse layer active/inactive on tap (toggle)
-- *Mouse = one shot layer on tap
+- *Mouse = layer is active while key is held
 - C-w = Ctrl-w (same for Alt and Shift)
 - "that" = combo that produces "that"
 - 80 custom timeout for combo